padmavc-zz/LogicAppsEipRepo/logic-apps-x12-decode.md

 	* Checks the interchange control number against previously received interchanges.
 	* Checks the group control number against other group control numbers in the interchange.
 	* Checks the transaction set control number against other transaction set control numbers in that group.
-* Generates an XML document for each transaction set.
 * Converts the entire interchange to XML if the X12 agreement receive settings configured to one of the Preserve Interchange.
 	* Split Interchange as transaction sets - suspend transaction sets on error: Parses each transaction set in an interchange into a separate XML document.
 If one or more transaction sets in the interchange fail validation, then X12 Decode suspends only those transaction sets.
 	* Split Interchange as transaction sets - suspend interchange on error: Parses each transaction set in an interchange into a separate XML document.
 If one or more transaction sets in the interchange fail validation, then X12 Decode suspends the entire interchange.